patrick-heese/aws-weather-data-processing-pipeline/assets/QUICKSIGHT_SETUP.md

 - Select **Share** -> **Publish dashboard**
 - Name the dashboard (e.g., `Weather Data Dashboard`).
 - Choose users or groups to share with.

-> Note: QuickSight is region-specific.
-Ensure you are working in the same AWS region as your S3 buckets.